TD Ameritrade vs Morgan Stanley

 Extra Services

-Recurring Mutual Fund Purchases: It’s possible to establish a recurring schedule of mutual-fund purchases at Schwab, Vanguard, and Fidelity.
-Morgan Stanley’s subsidiary E*Trade also has the service.
+Recurring Mutual Fund Purchases: You can set these up at Schwab, Vanguard, and Fidelity.
+Morgan Stanley’s subsidiary E*Trade also has it.

-IPO Service: Stock releases on the primary market are available at Schwab, Morgan Stanley, and Fidelity.
+IPO Service: You can buy new stock issues at Schwab, Morgan Stanley, and Fidelity.

-Individual Retirement Accounts: IRAs are on tap at all four investment firms.
-Vanguard and Morgan Stanley can have fees in some situations.
+Individual Retirement Accounts: IRAs are available at all four.
+Vanguard and Morgan Stanley may charge fees in certain situations.

 Recommendations

-Retirement Planning & Long-Term Investing: We would go with Schwab, Fidelity, or Morgan Stanley with an investment advisor at a local branch.
+Retirement Planning & Long-Term Investing: We recommend Schwab, Fidelity, or Morgan Stanley with a local advisor.

-Mutual-Fund Trading: We suggest either Fidelity or Schwab.
-The latter brokerage firm has the better screener, but the former has more funds.
+Mutual-Fund Trading: Fidelity or Schwab.
+Schwab has a better screener, Fidelity has more funds.

-Beginning Investors: We propose a managed account at any of the four.
+Beginning Investors: A managed account at any of the four.

-Active Stock Trading: A desktop program at either Schwab or Fidelity will deliver a pro-level experience.
+Active Stock Trading: A desktop platform at Schwab or Fidelity offers a professional experience.

 Find a Financial Advisor